Where: Warrnambool, Port Campbell, Apollo Bay, Lorne, Anglesea, south-west Victoria

-What: stunning coastal scenery, surfing, beaches, seaside towns, temperate rainforest, local produce, food & wine
+What: stunning coastal scenery, surf beaches, seaside towns, temperate rainforest, local produce

 It's one of the best known roads in Australia, perhaps the world.
-As a local who's holidayed down there since I can remember, there's a tendency to get a bit blase'about it and to bemoan how it's become 'overrun' by tourists.
-An end-to-end trip, however, will obliterate such thoughts-nothing can ruin the natural splendor of this coast.
+As a local who's holidayed down there since I can remember, it’s easy to get blase'about it and to bemoan how it's become 'overrun' by tourists.
+An end-to-end trip, however, will obliterate such thoughts.
+Nothing can ruin the natural splendor of this coast.
 It truly is a special ride, and if you haven't experienced this part of the world before, you won't forget it in a hurry.

 The road can be divided roughly into three parts:

-- Warrnambool to Princetown (87km)-a mainly flat ride along the limestone coast of Port Campbell National Park, famous for the Twelve Apostles and a number of other hugely spectacular rock formations.
+Warrnambool to Princetown (87km)—a mainly flat ride along the limestone coast of Port Campbell National Park.
+You will pass the famous Twelve Apostles and a number of other spectacular rock formations.

-- Princetown to Apollo Bay (76km)-a very hilly ride through rainforest and the town of Lavers Hill, with a flat bit in the middle through the pastoral region of the Aire River Valley.
+Princetown to Apollo Bay (76km)—a very hilly ride through rainforest, with a flat middle section through the pastoral region of the Aire River Valley.